phetsims/qa/documentation/qa-book.md

 Instead, press cancel and wait for the go-ahead to leave.
 (Firefox may not show the dialog if you use the back arrow.)
   * Wait for thirty minutes before moving to the next step.
   * Use this
-[link](http://phettest.colorado.edu/phet-io-website/root/metacog/request-data.html) to retrieve the data.
+[link](http://phettest.colorado.edu/phet-io-website/root/metacog/request-data.html) or [link](https://phet-io.colorado.edu/metacog/request-data.html) to retrieve the data.
 Paste the provided URL (just the query parameter part) into the URL box, the ID into the Application ID (this will not be given in the issue, but @katieWoe will have it), and the email you want to receive the logs in into the email box.
 Nothing else needs to be entered.
 If you have the console open when you hit submit you will get an ID number you can use if something goes wrong with the retrieval.